Coder12a/pvp_revamped/README.md

 #### disarming
 Hitting a player in the arms gives a random chance to cause them to drop whatever item they are holding.
 The chance to disarm is affected by what item they are holding and the player health.
 Lesser health means better chance at disarming.

-#### staggering
+#### immobilizeing
-The stagger effect makes a player move slow.
-To stagger a player hit them in the legs or kneecaps.
+The immobilize effect makes a player move slow.
+To immobilize a player hit them in the legs or kneecaps.

 ### maneuvers
 Explaining in detail the different evasive maneuvers you can pull off in-game.